VITA last update May 19, 2024

 Member and Director, Georgia Southern Retired Faculty Association, 2016-

-Published one hundred or more Internet articles from 2005-present, most still accessible using Google or any search engine.
+Published scores of Internet articles from 2005-present, most still accessible using Google or any search engine.

 SCORE MENTOR, US Small Business Administration, pro bono mentoring of entrepreneurs, 2018-2020